natescherer/postmodern-repo-copiertemplate/CONTRIBUTING.md

 There is one ground rule for contributions:

-> This project is licensed under The MIT License, so your contribution will need to use the same license in order to be accepted.
+> The code you contribute must be licensed under the same license as the overall project.
+See [LICENSE](LICENSE) for details.

 ## How to Contribute